-Auburn finalizing deal with Boise State's Bryan Harsin
+Auburn hires Boise State's Bryan Harsin to lead football program

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-The 44-year-old Harsin is 69-19 with three Mountain West titles in seven seasons at Boise State, his alma mater.
+"I have a tremendous amount of respect for the coaches and players in the Southeastern Conference, but am ready to help build a foundation at Auburn where we can consistently compete for championships."

+That has been easier said than done in the brutal SEC West, presided over by in-state rival Alabama.

-Auburn fired Gus Malzahn earlier this month after eight seasons, a somewhat surprising move after a 6-4 season — and one that cost the school more than $21 million to buy out the former coach's contract.
+Auburn fired Gus Malzahn earlier this month after he went 6-4 in his eighth season — a move that cost the school more than $21 million to buy out the former coach's contract.

 Auburn has been an up-and-down program, winning the national championship under Gene Chizik before going on a rapid decline.